Toothbrush leatherjacket

 Rocky reefs, kelp beds and inter-tidal zone

-Native to southern Australia, the toothbrush leather jacket grows to 32 cm in length and is a light yellowish brown, with small blue spots on males and dark brown spots on females.
+Native to southern Australia, the toothbrush leather jacket grows to 32 cm in length and is a light yellowish brown.
+Males have small blue spots and females have dark brown spots.
 Their name comes from the large patch of bristles on males’ sides, resembling a toothbrush.
 Juveniles live in schools and inhabit seagrass beds, and move to rocky reefs as they grow to adults, where they are commonly found around depths of 40 m.